 - You risk hiring the wrong one: The wrong property manager can cost you tens of thousands for many reasons.
 You must invest time and effort in learning what makes a good property manager and interviewing several.

-Self-management lets you build a close relationship with your tenants.
-This can help you keep tenants around longer.
+Self-management lets you build a close relationship with your residents.
+This can help you keep residents around longer.

 But consider this: What if something happens and you’re out of town, unable to deal with the issue?